-A small, advanced group (maximum 8) for writers ready to turn existing material and ideas into a structured manuscript opening and outline in 10 weeks.
+A small, intensive mentoring group (maximum 4) for writers ready to shape existing material and ideas into a coherent life writing project.

 What You’ll Gain

-• A one‑to‑one mentoring session at the end of the course to plan next steps
+A one-hour one-to-one mentoring session at the end

 The workshop will meet on Zoom for accessibility, and to bring together writers across different locations.